benjones917/sppvmwareplugin/README.md

 * Create context/right click menu item for vm objects
    * Menu should show available SLA policies and which ones are already associated
    * User can associate or de-associate from this menu
-* Create main view (show all vms with SLA associations?)
+* Create main view/dashboard (show all vms with SLA associations?)